Falling for a duke in disguise!

 But she soon realises that there is a bigger problem, she finds herself attracted to one of their lot unbeknown that he is actually one of the highest ranking aristocrats in the country.

 This isn’t just a sweet and tender Historical Romance about love after loss, there is a real dark undertone to this that makes it intriguing especially when we get into both their individual stories The dark twists in the story do revolve around Lascelle’s who is Leo’s cousin, even though he is a horrid creature he is an excellent character.
 He really is the kind of character that you just love to hate right from the first moment we see him you just know that there is something very wrong with this guy.

-I really do like this, Preston as before has created a hugely likable, edge of your seat thrilling love story that is so much more than what your first think.
-Yet again Preston doesn’t disappoint with her story telling skills, the plot is a mixture of a story of revenge, betrayal and a fun courtship between two individuals who are both as cynical about love and who both have serious trust issues.
+I really do like this, Preston as before has created a hugely likeable, edge-of-your-seat thrilling love story that is so much more than what your first think.
+Yet again Preston doesn’t disappoint with her storytelling skills, the plot is a mixture of a story of revenge, betrayal and a fun courtship between two individuals who are both as cynical about love and who both have serious trust issues.

-This is a sweet story of two people who seem to think that they are both not destined for happiness but in amongst a turbulent time they find a kindred spirit.
-This is book one in the new Beauchamp Betrothal Series and judging by this one, this is going to be a delicious series and I can’t wait to read more of this especially if it is going to feature Leo’s brother and all round cheeky chappy; Vernon.
+This is a sweet story of two people who seem to think that they are both not destined for happiness but in a turbulent time, they find a kindred spirit.
+This is book one in the new Beauchamp Betrothal Series and judging by this one, this is going to be a delicious series I can’t wait to read more of this especially if it is going to feature Leo’s brother and all-round cheeky chappy; Vernon.

 This was an ARC copy from the author in exchange for an honest review.

-Cinderella and the Duke is on sale on 29th June and it can be found at Amazon.
+Cinderella and the Duke are on sale on 29th June and they can be found on Amazon.